MarcoMernberger/msnake/docs/index.rst

 [bioconductor_whitelist]
 ------------------------
 By default, bioconductor packages that need 'experimental data' or annotation packages are not included in the install.
-List them in whitelist like ``chimera=""``.
+List them in [bioconductor_whitelist] like ``chimera=""``.

 Note that you will likely get more than just that package, since including it will remove the installation block on it's prerequisites, which will in turn possibly allow the installation of other packages that dependend on those.

+You can also install every bioconductor package by specifiying ``_full_==''``

 Command line interface
 ======================
 any_snake understands the following commands:

 - --help - list commands
 - shell - get a shell inside the docker
 - jupyter - run a jupyter server inside the docker (must have jupyter in either venv)
 - run whatever - run an arbitrary command inside the docker
 - rebuild - rebuild one or all all editable python packages
 - show-config - show the config as actually parsed (including global_config)
+- default-config - write a default config to anysnake.toml if it is not present.

 Contents
 ========